strimzi/proposals/075-auto-rebalancing-cluster-scaling.md

 * There is an error when getting the proposal.
 * After auto-approving the proposal, there is an error when running the rebalance.

-In both scenarios, the reconciliation ends with the `KafkaRebalance` custom resource in the `NotReady` state which is reflected into the `Kafka.status.cruiseControl.autoRebalance.state` field.
+In both scenarios, the reconciliation ends with the `KafkaRebalance` custom resource in the `NotReady` state which is reflected into the `Kafka.status.autoRebalance.state` field.

 It's the user who should deal with this scenario: